stoplightio/docs/articles/projects/change-member-role.md

 ![](/assets/gifs/project-member-invite.gif)

 ## What
-* You can invite people to a Project to grant them read or read/write permissions
-* There are three tiers of read/write permissions
+You can invite people to a Project to grant them read or read/write permissions.
+There are three tiers of read/write permissions:
 * **Admin Access**: Upper level permissions that allow you to:
     * Read/Write
     * Invite and Manage Members and Teams
     * Manage Project Settings
     * Delete the project
 * **Write Access**: Mid-level permissions that allow you to:
     * Read/Write
 * **Read Access**: Low-level permissions that allow you to:
     * Read

 ## 	 Who